 We will visit an NGO working with some of the hill tribes north of Chiang Mai that teaches children reading and writing skills.
 While we visit we will also learn more about their culture and traditions.
 We’ll explore Chiang Mai through the eyes of some local artists who are impacting this city with their creativity.
 Then we’ll trek into the jungle for a visit to a studio where a community of women weavers, embroiderers and designers from different ethnic groups create high quality, environmentally-friendly, and sustainable products that preserve their cultural traditions, plus a lot more…

-I will also be traveling to, Laos, and Vietnam for the first time.
+I will also be traveling to Vietnam for the first time.
 Then it will be back to Cambodia where I will be revisiting a creative social enterprise that provides free education and professional arts training for young creative Cambodian students.

-And finally, I will return to the Philippines.
+I will also return to the Philippines.
 I hope to trace my mom’s journey to the islands where she met my father who had served in the U.S. Air Force, and also learn more about my birth there.